lino-framework/book/docs/admin/oood.rst

+.. _admin.libreoffice:
 .. _admin.oood:

 ============================
 Running a LibreOffice server
 ============================

-Read :doc:`appy` before reading this page.

-This page is probably useless because getlino does these things automatically.
+This page is obsolete because getlino does these things automatically.

 The :mod:`lino_xl.lib.appypod` plugin uses `appy.pod
 <http://appyframework.org/pod.html>`_ which in turn uses `python3-uno